gooddata/gooddata-ui-sdk/libs/sdk-ui-tests/README.md

 Tests can be triggered as follows:

+-   Make sure you have run `rush build-all -t sdk-ui-tests` because for technical reasons, this library needs CommonJS builds.

 -   Run BackstopJS in 'test' mode: `npm run backstop-test`

     This will create `dist-storybook` directory with build of Storybook & create or update `backstop/stories.json` file.